cosmos/sdk-tutorials/voter-legacy/index.md

 ## Introducing a fee for creating polls

-Let's make it so that creating a poll costs 200 tokens.
+Now make it so that creating a poll costs 200 tokens.

 This feature is very easy to add.
-We already require users to have accounts registered, and each user has tokens on balance.
-The only thing we need to do is to send coins from user's account to a module account before we create a poll.
+You already require users to have accounts registered and each user has tokens on balance.
+The only thing you need to do is to send coins from the user's account to a module account before we create a poll.

 ## `x/voter/handlerMsgCreatePoll.go`: